Home Sensor cleaning Infrared

 Dry cleaning:

 Never ever try it.
-Obviously, we can understand that when two surfaces are touched
+Obviously, we can understand that when two surfaces are

-isopropyl alcohol which will act either to dissolve the dirt as well act as a
+such as isopropyl alcohol which will act either to dissolve

-this solvent may damage the multi coating on the optical surface.
+hydrate; this solvent may damage the multi coating

 Reusable tools: